Last Updated: May 20, 2023

 7. How many billionaires in the US are there?

-According to a report about US millionaire by age, the average age of US millionaires is 62 years old.
+According to a report about the US millionaire population by age, the average age of US millionaires is 62 years old.
 About 38% of US millionaires are over 65 years of age.
 Only 1% are below 35.
-Millionaires in the West Coast are slightly older, as well.
+Millionaires on the West Coast are slightly older, as well.

 So don’t worry.
 You most probably still have time to become rich.

-11. What is the percentage of millionaires in American by race?
+10. What is the percentage of millionaires in America by race?

 According to the most recent data available, 76% of US millionaires were white or Caucasian.
 Black American and Asian millionaires each accounted for just 8%.
 Hispanics made up 7% of the total millionaire population.

-The average age of billionaire is slightly older than that of millionaires at 66 years old.
-According to a 2016 report, only 46 billionaires were below the age of 40.
+The average age of billionaires is slightly higher than that of millionaires at 65.9 years old.
+According to a 2016 report, only 46 people became billionaires before the age of 40.
 This further reaffirms that billionaires are not made overnight but are built through experience and time.

-13. What is the average millennial millionaire net worth?
+12. What is the average millennial millionaire’s net worth?

 (Source: Coldwell Banker)

-There are 618,000 millennial millionaires in the United States with an average net worth ranging from $1 to $2.49.
+There are 618,000 millennial millionaires in the United States, and 93% of them have a net worth ranging from $1 to $2.49 million.

 The boomers’ generation was the richest generation in the history of the United States.
-They are leaving huge piles of wealth to their millennial descendants.
-Many of these millennials are earning good money all by themselves as well.
+They are leaving huge piles of wealth to their Gen X and millennial descendants.
+However, many of these millennials are earning good money all by themselves as well.

-15. Which city has the highest number of UHNW people?
+15. Which state has the highest percentage of millionaires?

 (Source: The College Investor)

-Out of the most popular millionaire investment choices, investment in real estate remains number one.
-For over 200 years, approximately 90% of the global millionaires spend their fortune or real estate investment.
+Investing in real estate is still the most popular of all millionaire investment and spending choices.
+For over 200 years, approximately 90% of the global millionaires have been spending their fortunes on real estate investments.
 This trend is expected to grow.

 For investors, real estate offers the biggest opportunity to develop wealth.
 A good way to dip your toes in the real estate business is to buy your first primary residence.

-19. Which industries and professions have the most URNW individuals?
+20. Which industries have the most UHNW individuals?

 Growth Rate of Millionaires

-From 2018 to 2019, 675,000 new millionaires joined the ranks of the ultra-high net worth individuals in the United States alone.
-The trend is expected to continue over the next five years, with the US seeing a growth in both the standard and UHNW individuals.
+From 2019 to mid-2020, 2,251,000 new millionaires joined the ranks of millionaires in the United States alone.
+The trend is expected to continue over the next five years, with the US seeing a growth in both the VHNW and UHNW individuals.

-21. What is the growth rate of the youngest millionaires?
+22. What is the wealth growth rate of the youngest millionaires?

 (Source: Coldwell Banker)

-About 14% of the millennial millionaires live in New York State.
-However, most millennials prefer Traverse City, Michigan, as their second home since the price of luxury home there starts from $500,000 — a far cry from $2 million in Silicon Valley.
+About 14% of millennial millionaires live in New York State.
+However, most millennials prefer Traverse City, Michigan, as their second home since the price of luxury homes there starts from $500,000 — a far cry from $2 million in Silicon Valley.

 Global Wealth Statistics

-According to the Global Wealth Report, 47% of the world’s wealth is controlled by the top 1% millionaires.
-The number is expected to increase to 52% in 2020.
+According to the Global Wealth Report, 43.4% of the world’s wealth is controlled by millionaires, or approximately $173.3 trillion.

-Moreover, 82% of the world’s wealth is owned by the top 10% richest people.
-In contrast, the bottom half of the wealth holders will manage less than 1% of global wealth, showing there is an almost insurmountable disparity in the global distribution of wealth.
+Moreover, 83.9% of the world’s wealth is owned by the top 10% richest people.
+In contrast, the bottom half of the wealth pyramid manages 1.4% of global wealth, showing there is an almost insurmountable disparity in the global distribution of wealth.

-According to WealthX, about 67.7% of millionaires were self-made.
-23.7% of millionaires benefited from a combination of inheritance and self-created wealth.
-Only 8.5% became millionaires after completely inheriting their wealth.
+According to Wealth-X, about 71.9.% of UHNW millionaires were self-made.
+20.3% of them benefited from a combination of inheritance and self-created wealth.
+Only 7.7% became wealthy solely through inheritance.

 So, while researching what percentage of Americans are millionaires, we found out that the American dream is alive and thriving.